 Since caffeine can cause sleep disruption and nocturia, caffeinated foods and beverages should be avoided for at least 8 hours prior to bedtime.
 Drinking large amounts of alcohol or fluids should also be avoided for at least 6 hours prior to bedtime.

 If evening diuretics eg. frusemide (Lasix) is the cause, then it should be taken earlier, at least 6 hours before bedtime.
 Other medications to treat nocturia depends on the cause.
-They include anti-cholinergic drugs eg. solifenacin (Vesicare), tolterodine (Detrusitol) and trospium (Spasmolyt) for overactive bladder.
+They include anti-cholinergic drugs eg. solifenacin (Vesicare), tolterodine (Detrusitol), trospium (Spasmolyt) and Mirabegron (Betmiga) for overactive bladder.
 For treatment of NPS, a synthetic version of the hormone, ADH called desmopressin (Minirin) can be given before bedtime to reduce excess urine production at night.
-In elderly men with enlarged benign prostate (BPH), alpha-blocker drugs like terazosin (Hytrin), alfuzosin (Xatral), tamsulosin (Vesicare) act to reduce the residual urine at night [Fig 2].
+In elderly men with enlarged benign prostate (BPH), alpha-blocker drugs like terazosin (Hytrin), alfuzosin (Xatral), tamsulosin (Harnal) can reduce the residual urine at night [Fig 2].

 Those with weak bladders as a result of ageing or diabetes tend to have high residual urine after voiding.
 Emptying the bladder before bedtime through catheterization will help avoid the urge to pass urine at night.